nnHomoli/SillinessLimiter/README.md

 ## Description

-SillinessLimiter is a little strange iplock with the intention of providing freedom to the player while ensuring his safety and being simple
+SillinessLimiter is a little strange iplock with the intention of providing freedom to the player while ensuring his safety and being simple to use

 Useful for offline servers